relativitydev/relativity-trace-documentation/docs/user_documentation.md

 -   **Ingestion Status:** Responsible for updating statuses of the Data Batches (part of Proactive Ingestion Framework)

--   **Rule Evaluation:** Responsible for evaluating configured Rules within the workspace
+-   **Indexing:** Responsible for indexing data needed for searching

 -   **Term Searching:** Responsible for executing searching of the Terms for Rule evaluations

--   **Data Retrieval:** Responsible for pulling data for Data Sources and creation of Data Batches
+-   **Rule Evaluation:** Responsible for evaluating configured Rules within the workspace

 -   **Reporting**: Responsible for reporting on the state of the system via email